 Do I Need a Good Credit Score to Take Out a Student Loan?

 Your credit score may be a factor when you’re applying for a student loan.
 It all depends on the type of loan you’re planning to take out.
-Most federal loans don’t take credit scores into account, which is why nearly every borrower gets the same interest rate regardless of financial profile.
+Most federal loans don’t have a minimum credit requirement, which is why nearly every borrower gets the same interest rate regardless of their financial profile.
 However, federal PLUS loans for parents require that borrowers do not have an adverse credit history.

-For private lenders, your credit score is usually a critical factor in determining student loan approval and the attached interest rate.
-In general, the better your score, the better your rate.
+Credit scores are typically more of a factor with private student loans.
+Lenders often consider your score when determining student loan approval and interest rate.
+In general, the better your score, the better your rate will be.

 Which Credit Scores Do Private Lenders Use?

-When calculating how various debts, like student loans, affect a credit score, most private student loan lenders use a base FICO® score, which ranges from 300 to 850, to determine whether to extend credit and at what interest rate.
+When considering your student loan application, most private lenders look at your FICO® score.
+This score, which ranges from 300 to 850, helps lenders determine whether to extend credit and at what interest rate.

 Because FICO is used widely throughout the lending industry, including by mortgage lenders and credit card providers, it gives lenders an apples-to-apples comparison of potential borrowers.

 How Is My Credit Score Calculated?

 There are three key ways you can help maintain a good credit score: Pay bills on time, keep credit card balances low, and reduce the amount of debt you owe.